umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Galiani, S., P. Gertler, and E. Schargrodsky.
 "Water for Life: The Impact of the Privatization of Water Services on Child Mortality." *Journal of Political Economy* 113, no. 1 (2005): 83-120.

 Khwaja, Asim Ijaz.
 "Can Good Projects Succeed In Bad Communities?"
-Kennedy School of Government, Harvard University, December 2007. ({{% resource_link "be7060fc-ae6d-4f53-9e97-db2e87635a21" "PDF" %}})
+Kennedy School of Government, Harvard University, December 2007. ([PDF](https://khwaja.scholar.harvard.edu/files/asimkhwaja/files/good_projects.pdf))

 Olken, Benjamin A. "Monitoring Corruption: Evidence from a Field Experiment in Indonesia." *Journal of Political Economy* 115, no. 2 (2007): 200-249.

 Wade, Robert. *Village Republics: Economic Conditions for Collective Action in South India*.
 Cambridge, UK: Cambridge University Press, 2007.
 ISBN: 9780521051781.

 Dinkleman, Taryn.
 "The Effects of Rural Electrification on Employment: New Evidence from South Africa."
 Job Market Paper.
-University of Michigan, January 2008. ({{% resource_link "48080cf1-33a3-4882-a3ff-ec44e814bab5" "PDF" %}})
+University of Michigan, January 2008. ([PDF](http://faculty.ucr.edu/~jorgea/econ261/electricity.pdf))

 ### Redistribution